potahtml/pota/readme.md

 ## Key Points

-- Easy to understand reactivity.
+- Reactivity that is easy to understand.
 If something is a function, it can be reactive; if it is not a function, it's not reactive
 - Doesn't use prop getters, or any getters; you may use destructuring
 - Renders any kind of XML, including custom namespaces
 - Provides a `defineProp` function for using custom props on any